Why do I need a website?

 Objection #3: My Industry Doesn’t Require a Website

 You might think because you’re in a field like processing or packaging, your business does not need a website.
-The truth is that all industries benefit from digital solutions.
-No matter what product, service, or function your company has in the market, consumers are trying to find you online now more than ever—even if you’re a B2B company.
+The truth is that all industries benefit from digital marketing.
+No matter what product, service, or function your company has in the market, consumers are now trying to find you online more than ever—even if you’re a B2B company.

 All businesses need clientele to thrive, whether that’s customers or partners.
 The purpose of an online presence is to help consumers find you, learn more about your business, and entrust that you’re the one.
 Rather than leaving those functions up to Google and Yelp Reviews, why not take control of your online presence?